Dragon Ball Z: Bardock – The Father of Goku: Plot

 Now realizing that Frieza intends to destroy the entire Saiyan race, Bardock attempts to convince the other Saiyans of the danger that they are all in, but his claims are laughed off and ignored.
 Bardock thus begins a final one-man assault against Frieza and his men.
 After fighting his way through Frieza's soldiers, Bardock sends a large energy blast at the tyrant himself.
-However, Frieza counters this with his deadly Gigantic Death Ball, killing Bardock, many of his own soldiers, and destroys Planet Vegeta.
+However, Frieza counters by launching his deadly Supernova attack which consumes Bardock and many of his own soldiers, and destroys Planet Vegeta.
 As he perishes, Bardock has one final vision of the future: Kakarot facing off against Frieza.
 Assured that Kakarot will be the one to defeat Frieza, Bardock smiles as he along with Planet Vegeta are engulfed by the energy bomb.
 After his demise, Bardock telepathically wishes Kakarot to carry out his will and avenge his people and their home planet, also stating his one regret of not holding his child when he still had the chance.
 At the same moment, Kakarot, who is hurtling toward Earth in his space pod, wakes up.
-Elsewhere, having just completed an assignment on a faraway world, Vegeta, the Saiyan Prince, is informed by his colleague Nappa of his homeworld's destruction, and that Frieza claims that the planet was destroyed by a meteor.
-Vegeta's pride keeps him from expressing his shock, and he remains outwardly emotionless.
+Elsewhere, having just completed an assignment on a faraway world, Vegeta, the Saiyan Prince, is informed by his colleague Nappa of his homeworld's destruction, and that Frieza claims that the planet was destroyed by a meteor, but Vegeta is outwardly indifferent.
 Soon afterwards, Kakarot's space pod touches down on Earth, where he is found by an elderly man, Gohan and giggles happily in the old man's arms.
 Gohan then decides to adopt the boy as his own grandson, and gives him a new name – Goku.